deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 Openstack API.
 In this case users have to contact the cloud site administrators in order for them to set an explicit local password.

-## DNS as a Service

-Attaching a floating ip to an instance automatically creates an A record in our public nameserver.
-The A record will be generated according to the following scheme:

-`<INSTANCE_NAME>.<PROJECT_NAME>.projects.bi.denbi.de`

-Therefore, you can reach you instance (via SSH) not only by the numeric floating IP, but also by name.

-Detaching the floating IP will also delete the A record.

 ## (Information) Security

 Our [information security policy (german language)](assets/bielefeld/informationssicherheitsleitlinie.md)